 George Méliès, a French film maker practiced magic and build automatons (mechanical robots).
 He brought his magical view of the world to film.
-In 1902, A trip to the Moon, loosely based on Jules Verne and H.G Wells novel’s, depicted six adventurers on a trip to the moon who were attacked by ‘Moon Men’.
+In 1902, A trip to the Moon, based on Jules Verne and H.G Wells novel’s, depicted six adventurers on a trip to the moon who were attacked by ‘Moon Men’.
 They escaped in their rocket.
 This short film was so popular a sequel was produced in 1904, The Impossible Voyage.

 A super solar submarine, a train launched into space attached to balloons and an inconceivable automobile – epic Steampunk transportation.